matwilso/matwilso.github.io/_posts/robot-future.md

 There is, however, a point at which the value of a part becomes worth the price of its extra complexity.
 If models in RL have not yet reached this threshold point, they certainly will in the future.
 Unsupervised / predictive learning is going to be the only way to gather the signal to train powerful enough neural networks.
-Geoff Hinton and Yann Lecun (with his Cake) have been making this argument for several years now.
-But what really makes me excited now is the artifacts that prove it.
+Geoff Hinton and Yann Lecun (with his Cake) have been making this argument for several years, but what really makes me excited now is the artifacts that prove it.

 I am much more bullish on the future of model-based RL now, not due to any recent spectacular MBRL results, but due to the recent spectacular unsupervised learning results.